GenAI Security Overview

 Detection

-Identify synthetic content using AI and forensic techniques before it causes harm
+Identify synthetic content using AI and forensic techniques

 Authentication

-Verify content authenticity and provenance using cryptographic methods
+Verify content authenticity using cryptographic methods

 Prevention

-Implement safeguards against malicious generation at the source
+Implement safeguards against malicious generation

 Response

-Rapid mitigation of synthetic media threats when detected
+Rapid mitigation of synthetic media threats

 AI-Generated Disinformation Campaign